Quick Answer

 • Free tier: Yes

 Consensus offers 3 pricing tiers: Free, Pro, Deep.
-Standard paid plans include Free at $0/month, Pro at $10/month, Deep at $45/month.
+A free plan is available.
+Paid plans include Pro at $10/month, Deep at $45/month.
 The Pro plan is routine research.

 Compared to other ai research tools software, Consensus is positioned at the budget-friendly price point.